UK bans direct flights from UAE, shutting world's busiest international route

 “At the moment it is only giving us three options of flying Qatar, ANA or Singapore Airlines,” he told the Australian Broadcasting Corporation.
 “Every day it is making it more difficult to get home.
 The flights back are anywhere from like 4,000 pounds ($5,487).”

-Reporting by William James in London and Jamie Freed in Sydney; additional reporting by Melanie Burton in Melbourne Editing by William Schomberg, Karishma Singh and Jane Wardell
+Reporting by William James in London and Jamie Freed in Sydney; additional reporting by Melanie Burton in Melbourne, Alexander Cornwell in Dubai Editing by William Schomberg, Karishma Singh and Jane Wardell

 Our Standards: The Thomson Reuters Trust Principles.